-Stéphane Vial is Professor at the School of Design at the University of Quebec in Montreal (UQAM), where he teaches theory of design ︎ and interaction design ︎.
-He is also the editor-in-chief of the French-language international journal Sciences du Design ︎ (Presses universitaires de France).
+Since 2019, he has been a professor at the School of Design of the Université du Québec à Montréal (UQAM), where he teaches the theory ︎of design ︎ and interaction design ︎.
+He is also the Chairholder of the UQAM Research Chair in Design for e-Mental Health (Diament), and the Editor-in-Chief of the French language design journal Sciences du Design ︎ at the Presses universitaires de France.

-Vial is the author of more than six books ︎ published by The MIT Press, Springer, Presses Universitaires de France, including Being and the Screen: How the Digital Changes Perception, A Short Treatise on Design or Advancements in the Philosophy of Design.
+Vial is the author of more than six ︎books ︎ published by Presses universitaires de France, The MIT Press or Springer, including Being and the Screen: How the Digital Changes Perception ; A Short Treatise on Design ; or Advancements in the Philosophy of Design.

 He spent the first part of his career in France, where he was an Associate Professor in design at the University of Nîmes (2013-2018) and a professor of philosophy at the École Boulle in Paris (2005-2013).
 He also worked in Paris as a web designer (2007-2015) and as a clinical psychologist (2004-2007).